projectshft/project-prep-exercises/week-1.md

 If the first two human years of a dog's life count as 10.5 dog years each, and each human year following counts as 4 dog years, how old are you in dog years?
 Use JavaScript variables and operators to write some code to figure it out.

 ## Exercise 5
-The following code loops through the number 1 to 20.
+The following code loops through the numbers 1 to 20.
 Inside the "for loop" (the brackets) write some code that console logs 'Fizz' if the number is divisble by 3, 'Buzz' if it's divisble by 5 and "FizzBuzz" if it's divisible by 3 and 5.
 Otherwise, console log the number.

 ```js
 for (var i = 1; i < 20; i++) {